Haybu/spring-boot-actuator-rsocket-proxy/README.md

 *   Result from each obtained proxied actuator endpoint to include an identifying client ID.

-*   Expanded goal, to blend the proxy as a Kubernetes controller to reconcile changes in configmaps by refreshing the configuration of a particular targeted microservice.
+*   Expanded goal, to blend the proxy as a Kubernetes controller to reconcile changes in configmaps by refreshing the configuration of all instances of a particular targeted microservice.